kavingray/wp-ui/readme.txt

 == Upgrade Notice ==

+= 0.8.8 =
+Now Compatible with 3.6 and above.
+Usual - Save the options, Clear cache.
+Keep watching GIT for quick updates. http://kav.in/u/wpuigit

 = 0.8.7 =
 Visit - kav.in/u/impr.
 Save the options after update, Clear the caches( WP side if using Cache plugins).
 Thanks.